The curvatures of spherically symmetric Finsler metrics in $R^n$

 In this paper, we calculate the Riemann curvature of spherically symmetric Finsler metrics and obtain three characterized partial differential equations of those metrics of constant flag curvature, a partial differential equation to characterize Einstein metrics.
 From them, we can observe some specific solutions and find an effective way to construct some non-Randers, non-projective Finsler metrics and all of its flag curvatures are constant.
 For the convenience, two examples are listed here: \begin{enumerate} \item[(1)]The Finsler metric

 defined on $\Omega=\mathbb{R}^n\setminus\{0\}$ has a vanishing flag curvature.
-Here $r:=|x|$, $u:=|y|$, $s:=\frac{\langle x,y\rangle}{|y|}$. \item[(2)] The Finsler metric
+Here $r=|x|$, $u=|y|$, $s=\frac{\langle x,y\rangle}{|y|}$. \item[(2)] The Finsler metric

 defined on $\Omega=\mathbb{R}^n\setminus\{0\}$ has a negative flag curvature $K=-1$.
-Here $r:=|x|$, $u:=|y|$, $s:=\frac{\langle x,y\rangle}{|y|}$. \end{enumerate} It is reasonable to looking forward to finding more examples of constant flag curvature in this class, especially those metrics with flag curvature $K=1$.
+Here $r=|x|$, $u=|y|$, $s=\frac{\langle x,y\rangle}{|y|}$. \end{enumerate} It is reasonable to looking forward to finding more examples of constant flag curvature in this class, especially those metrics with flag curvature $K=1$.

-We organize the paper as follows.
-In section 2, we introduce some preliminary definition of a spherically symmetric Finsler metric and derive its the geodesic spray coefficients, which is repeatedly used in latter sections.
+The paper is organized as follows.
+In section 2, we introduce some preliminary definitions of a spherically symmetric Finsler metric and derive a formula of its the geodesic spray coefficients, which is repeatedly used in latter sections.
 The Berwald curvature tensor of a spherically symmetric Finsler metric is computed in section 3.
-Moreover, we prove that if it is a Berwald metric if and only if it is Riemannian.
-In section 4, the Landsberg curvature is discussed and our main theorem \ref{lt} is proved.
+Moreover, we completely determine the metric function of a spherical symmetric Berwald metric.
+In section 4, the Landsberg curvature is discussed and our main Theorem \ref{lt} is proved.
 In the section 5, from the constant flag curvature equations, we give the equations characterizing the spherically symmetric Finsler metrics with constant flag curvature and Einstein metrics of this type.
-Via these equations, the procedure of 4 steps on how to construct the example is elaborated and some explicit examples are obtained by this method in final section 6.
+Via these equations, a procedure of 4 steps on how to construct the example is elaborated and some explicit examples are obtained by this method in final section 6.